-Mistake #2: Getting Help from the Wrong People
+Mistake #2: Getting help from the wrong people

-It was previously reported that 62% of Canadians thought they could use help with their financial management skills.
-11 Will your friends and family have sufficient financial knowledge should you need assistance with your finances?
+If you choose to get help from family members or friends, will they have sufficient financial knowledge should you need assistance with your finances?
 And what happens if your family members live across town, across the country, or even farther away?

 Even when your friends and family are financially capable and nearby, they may be biased in their views of how your finances should be managed.
 For example, one elderly woman had become accustomed to donating tens of thousands of dollars to charity annually; however, her children resented her charitable gifts because they eroded what was available for their own future inheritances.
 There have also been instances where people have placed trust in family members only to become victims of financial abuse.
-The Department of Justice website on elder abuse 12 includes the example of a senior whose daughter secretly racked up purchases from designer clothing stores while helping the senior with online purchases.
+The Department of Justice website on elder abuse includes the example of a senior whose daughter secretly racked up purchases from designer clothing stores while helping the senior with online purchases.
 When asked about the credit card charges, the daughter simply dismissed the senior as being forgetful, notwithstanding that the daughter had numerous new outfits from the online stores.

 While these examples may not reflect the norm, they help to illustrate how important it is to carefully consider who you would choose to help with the management of your financial affairs if you were to become incapable.
 Fortunately, people are becoming increasingly aware of the variety of professional advisors who can help.
-In the CIBC poll, 74% of respondents could see a benefit in having a professional providing advice on how to best manage the financial affairs of a family member or close friend.
-When asked which professionals would be best to provide this advice, respondents first selected financial advisors and lawyers (each with 41% of the responses), followed by accountants (with 29% of responses).
-However, few respondents realized that many trust companies also provide valuable POA services.
+There may be a benefit in getting help from a professional.
+Many people look to a financial advisor, lawyer or accountant to act as attorney; however, many trust companies also provide valuable POA services.